codeforamerica/ohana-api/README.md

 Visit the Download page on elasticsearch.org for steps to install on other systems: [http://www.elasticsearch.org/download/](http://www.elasticsearch.org/download/)

 ### Clone the app on your local machine:

+From the Terminal, navigate to the directory into which you'd like to create a copy of the Ohana API source code.
+For instance, on OS X `cd ~` will place you in your home directory.
+Next download this repository into your working directory with:

     git clone git://github.com/codeforamerica/ohana-api.git
     cd ohana-api